 - The City of Harbor Springs completed a Federal Emergency Management Agency (FEMA) floodplain project in 2019 (based on preliminary FEMA floodplain maps issued in 2019) in order to protect City infrastructure and private properties from a "100-year flood" event (a catastrophic flood that has a 1% chance of occurring every year).
 The project allows flood waters from the Shay Drain to reach Lake Michigan without damaging City infrastructure or flooding private homes and businesses.
-The project involved constructing a box culvert under M-119, a concrete spillway and the reconstruction of Zoll Street. - Emmet County received an updated FEMA Flood Insurance Study effective June 1, 2022, which included updated digital Flood Insurance Rate Maps (FIRMs) for West Traverse, Little Traverse, Friendship, Cross Village and Readmond Townships; the Village of Mackinaw City; the Cities of Petoskey and Harbor Springs; and new digital flood maps for Bear Creek, Bliss, Resort, and Wawatam Townships.
-The townships of Bear Creek, Bliss, Resort, and Wawatam Townships.
+The project involved constructing a box culvert underneath M-119, a concrete spillway and the reconstruction of Zoll Street. - Emmet County received an updated FEMA Flood Insurance Study effective June 1, 2022, which included updated digital Flood Insurance Rate Maps (FIRMs) for West Traverse, Little Traverse, Friendship, Cross Village and Readmond Townships; the Village of Mackinaw City; the City of Petoskey; and the City of Harbor Springs; and new digital flood maps for Bear Creek, Bliss, Resort, and Wawatam Townships.
 The townships of Bear Creek, Bliss, Resort, and Wawatam are listed as non-participants in the National Flood Insurance Program, as they have not submitted documentation of local adoption of the FIRM(s) to FEMA.
 The other communities have adopted their respective updated FIRMs and have enacted local floodplain management ordinances designating the Emmet County Building Department as the NFIP-enforcing agency.
-Local units of governments can utilize these FIRMs as a resource to pursue, for example, acquisition of flood-prone properties, or revising their zoning ordinances to include shoreline protection/property protection measures. - The Crooked River Lock in Alanson and the Maple River Dam were indicated as hazard areas of concern in the 2016 plan regarding flooding risk. - The Maple River Dam (also known as the Lake Kathleen Dam) was a former low hazard dam in Maple River Township that had a poor condition assessment rating.
+Local units of governments can utilize these FIRMs as a resource to pursue, for example, acquisition of flood-prone properties, or revising their local zoning ordinances to include shoreline protection/property protection measures. - The Crooked River Lock in Alanson and the Maple River Dam were indicated as hazard areas of concern in the 2016 plan regarding flooding risk. - The Maple River Dam (also known as the Lake Kathleen Dam) was a former low hazard dam in Maple River Township that had a poor condition assessment rating.
 The dam was built in 1884 as part of a hydroelectric plant.
 In 2014, it nearly failed due to high water levels and was finally dismantled in 2019 with assistance from the Conservation Resource Alliance and the Emmet County Road Commission.
-The Maple River now runs unobstructed and potential flood risk in the area has been significantly reduced with the removal of the dam. - o The US Army Corps of Engineers (USACE) owns the Crooked River Lock (Crooked Lake Dam) in Alanson and leases the facility to the Department of Natural Resources (DNR).
-Emmet County Parks and Recreation Department operates the lock with a sub-lease through the DNR in order to raise and maintain the water level of Pickerel Lake and Crooked Lake, which had dropped considerably after completion of dredging in the mid-1950s.
-In 2023, the USACE closed the lock to perform critical maintenance namely, replacement and repair of the electrical safety relay and an inspection of the lock to determine additional future maintenance funding requirements.
-As of 2024, the lock was in sufficient operating condition.
+The Maple River now runs unobstructed and potential flood risk in the area has been significantly reduced with the removal of the dam. - The US Army Corps of Engineers (USACE) owns the Crooked River Lock (Crooked Lake Dam) in Alanson and leases the facility to the Department of Natural Resources (DNR).
+Emmet County Parks and Recreation Department operates the Lock with a sub-lease through the DNR in order to raise and maintain the water level of Pickerel Lake and Crooked Lake, which had dropped considerably after completion of dredging in the mid-1950s.
+In 2023, the USACE closed the lock for the remainder of the season to perform critical maintenance namely, replacement and repair of the electrical safety relay and an inspection of the lock to determine additional future maintenance funding requirements.

-Appendix F provides a list of mitigation strategies included in the Emmet County 2016 Natural Hazards Mitigation Plan, along with their current status and how they may have been integrated into other local planning mechanisms.
+Appendix D provides a list of mitigation strategies included in the Emmet County 2016 Natural Hazards Mitigation Plan, along with their current status and how they may have been integrated into other local planning mechanisms.